6 Tax Tips After a Disaster

 After a disaster, fire or other major loss, bills and expenses can pile up quickly.
 The time after a disaster is difficult – even more so when you have financial issues looming.

 Luckily, there are some IRS forms you can complete to receive immediate help and possibly get additional tax relief over the next few years.

 WHN TIP – Affected by a Federal Disaster?
 Tax filing deadlines may be adjusted to accommodate affected victims.
 The IRS also has a page dedicated to providing tax relief information for the most recently affected storm and disaster victims.
 The IRS’s Tax Relief in Disaster Situations section and Publication 547 give useful information.

 Here are some top tax prep tips from tax preparers and specialists:

 1. Do first things first.
 Document the damage – take photographs, keep receipts and write down all the details and events that happen after the major disaster, fire or loss.
-The Home Inventory Lists and Easy Guide to a Home Inventory articles can help you document your possessions.
+The Home Inventory Lists and 4 Things to Know About Creating a Home Inventory List articles can help you document your possessions.

 According to H&R Block, “this will be helpful in calculating the amount of your loss and may also prove beneficial to take photos showing the condition of the property after it is restored or replaced.”

 WHN TIP – Had Significant Damage?
 Read 4 Tips for Spotting and Documenting Storm Damage.